ZelaTaino/Parmo/README.md

 Communicating with others and joining rooms is easy and intuitive (4 points)
 Site is visually appealing (1 point)
 ###**Creative Portion (20 points)**
+* **Time Table View (10 points)**
+The time table is displayed as a table grid with a column as a day and rows as time in the day (5 points)
+The user can drag the cursor to select the dates (5 points)